 What to Expect After Foot & Ankle Surgery

 Many times surgery is as much an art as it is a science.
 During any given week we may be performing a bunion surgery for an elderly man with a heart condition who can not wear his shoes comfortably, to a thirty year old executive who wears heels daily, to a high level athlete who demands a quick and thorough recovery.
 The great majority of procedures we perform are completed on an out-patient basis.
 Most patients will spend about an hour in the recovery room and then are released to home.
-Some surgical procedures require a general or spinal anesthesia, however, most procedures are performed under conscious sedation with local anesthesia at a local surgery center or hospital.
+Some surgical procedures require a general anesthesia, however, most procedures are performed under conscious sedation with local anesthesia at a local surgery center or hospital.
 With this anesthesia you will not feel any pain, you will not remember anything, and you will generally feel very good immediately after the procedure.

 Bunion Surgery (Bunionectomy)

 Great Toe Joint Implant (Hemi-Implant or Total Implant)

 Great Toe Joint Arthritic Bone Spur Removal (Cheilectomy)

 Excision of Interdigital Neuroma